sponger544/sharkord_ai_plugin/README.md

 # Sharkord AI Chat Plugin

+> **⚠️ AI-Generated Disclaimer**: This plugin, including all source code and documentation (`README.md`), was generated 100% by AI with very minor human supervision.
+Please review, test thoroughly in a non-production environment, and use at your own risk.

 Connect your Sharkord server to any OpenAI-compatible API (Ollama, vLLM, LiteLLM, Open-WebUI, etc.) for in-channel AI conversations with persistent context.